 Selena Zhang is a creative and action-oriented leader with a track record of delivering innovative initiatives that prioritize marginal voices, test new ways of creating community impact, and support the most vulnerable to gain access to pathways to opportunity.

-As the Future Skills Centre’s Director of Strategy, she brings a passion for working across sectors to drive a range of cross-organizational priorities and strategic initiatives.
+As the Future Skills Centre’s Director, Strategic Initiatives, she brings a passion for working across sectors to drive a range of cross-organizational priorities and strategic initiatives.

 Prior to joining the Future Skills Centre, Selena was Senior Director of Strategic Initiatives and Partnerships at the Canadian Urban Institute, where she led numerous nation-wide programs focused on COVID recovery in Canadian cities.
 Before that, she served as Manager of Strategic Initiatives at United Way Greater Toronto, and Manager of Programs and Research at the University of Toronto’s Institute on Municipal Finance and Governance.
 Earlier in her career, Selena provided support to Ontario’s migrant workers in Canada’s agricultural sector, worked for the Cape Town local government on the impact of their urban agriculture policy on low-income families, and ran a youth-led international development charity operating in four countries around the world.
 In 2010, she exhibited a solo art exhibition of 17,989 portraits representing Ontario’s migrant farmworkers—drawing attention to the permanently temporary hands behind our local produce.
 Selena was one of 25 rising leaders in the GTHA named a CivicAction DiverseCity Fellow in 2017.
 She holds a Master of Public Policy from the University of Toronto and Bachelor of Arts in Global Development Studies from Queen’s University.